boshi-an/BowPressure/README.md

 ## LTC Input

 LTC input requires an additional LM2903P chip for pulling the input voltage to Arduino logic.
+The [ltc_reader](realtime-arduino/ads1263_bno055_reader/ads1263_bno055_reader.ino) includes a sample code for displaying received LTC timestamps, the [main_program](realtime-arduino/ads1263_bno055_reader/ads1263_bno055_reader.ino) supports LTC input, when LTC input is available, timestamps will automatically be included in the saved trace files.

-The schematics are included [in this file](figures/Circuit/SCH_Schematic2_2026-04-30.pdf).
+The schematics for LTC reading circuit are included [in this file](figures/Circuit/SCH_Schematic2_2026-04-30.pdf).
+The circuit is capable of detecting very small signals (less than 100mVpp) to large signals (up to 3.3Vpp).
+The signal is not required to be centered at 0V.

 You may generate LTC signals by playing LTC audio generated [on this website](https://elteesee.pehrhovey.net) and wire it to the LTC input circuit through the 3.5mm Audio Jack.